 Though we've never seen the bayonet used in Stargate SG-1 attached to a rifle, the handy thing about modern bayonets is that they work just as well as knives.
 IMFDB identified the knife Jack O'Neill put through Heru'ur's hand in "Secrets" as an M9 bayonet instead of a KA-BAR knife.

 Seen in the Star Trek: Deep Space Nine episode "Blood Oath".
 Jadzia and the Klingon swordmasters Kor, Kang, and Koloth attack the stronghold of a crime lord who killed the Klingons' firstborn, one of whom was also the godson of the Dax symbiont's previous host.
 They use technobabble to disable the mooks' energy weapons, and the crime boss orders them to mount bayonets.
+The defense proves lethal to Kang and Koloth.

 In one Paranoia mission, the experimental equipment from R&D includes a bayonet attachment for a cone rifle.
 This being Paranoia, it breaks the rifle (which was designed to be used as, y'know, a rifle, not withstand being banged around like a sword or club).
 It's also worth noting that despite the name, a cone rifle is actually closer to a bazooka in size.